 To use Notion you need to register.
-In the free Basic offering you can use unlimited members, unlimited guests, 1000 blocks and 5MB file uploads.
+In the free Basic offering you can use unlimited pages and blocks, 5 guests and 5MB file uploads.
 Further you can use Web, desktop and mobile apps, 40+ block types and embeds, 50+ designer templates, databases with 5 views and do bulk export.
 So the basic option must be enough to make extensive try out possible.
 For a comparison overview between the different plans you can go to the following page:

 In my opinion Notion is really fantastic, so in multiple future articles I will dive much deeper into everything that Notion has to offer to optimize your productive life.
 For more information on Notion go visit the Notion website.
 There is a lot of information to find over there like an extensive Help & Support page.

 For some nice background and explanatory videos go to the Notion YouTube channel: